fread-ink/epub-cfi-resolver/README.md

 epubcfi(/6/7:42)
 ```

 The above CFI specifies the 42nd character of the 7th child node of the 6th child node of the root node.
+It's important to note that CFI doesn't count nodes in the same way as the DOM standard: Elements always have even numbers, Text and CDATA nodes always have odd numbers, adjacent text/CDATA nodes are combined and have the same number, two adjacent elements are assumed to have a text node of zero length between them and the node index 0 means "before the first node".

-These can be embellished with additional info e.g:
+The above CFI can be embellished with additional info e.g:

 ```
 epubcfi(/6[foo]/7:42[don't panic])
 ```

-This lets us know that the `id=` of the 6th child is "foo" and the text at the 42nd character is "don't panic".
+This lets us know that the `id=` of the 6th child node is "foo" and the text at the 42nd character is "don't panic".

 Additionally, CFIs can traverse multiple documents, e.g: